 Throughout my website you hear me talk about the relationship between the physical world and the world of the heart and soul.
 I love the use of the physical metaphor to describe the inner human condition.
 Understanding "core" exercises from this perspective will be a new journey for you, perhaps.

-However, to understand truly, the concept of metaphors, you will need to look deeper.
+However, to truly understand, the concept of metaphors, you will need to look deeper.
 The metaphors I will be using are not only meant to be merely metaphors, but a description of a deeper truth.
 Learning about core exercises and the metaphors surrounding your core are important for understanding aspects of yourself.

 I like to use the phrase, "the core of my being" a lot.
 While I understand the term chakra and dan tian, they just don’t resonate with me.
 The same is true for me with yoga.
 While I love the yoga poses, learning their Sanskrit names puts me off.